ErykNe/BookNook/README.md

-# Book Shop
+# BookShop PRO

 This is a web application that allows users to search for books and accessories, add them to a cart, and place orders.
 This application is built using Java.

 ## Prerequisites

-To run the BookNook application, you need to have the following installed:
+To run the BookShop PRO application, you need to have the following installed:

 - [Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) (version 11 or higher)
 - [Apache Maven](https://maven.apache.org/download.cgi) (version 3.9.9)